 Sean Sun's relationship with investing is best captured by the oft-repeated Warren Buffett quote: "I am a better investor because I am a businessman, and a better businessman because I am an investor."

 Inspired by the disruptive companies he studied, Sean left the Fool to found his own startup: Saylo, a hyper-local chat app that won startup pitch competitions, was featured in DC tech publications, and attracted VC funding.

-Eventually, Sean was recruited to join CustomInk, a pioneer in e-commerce and custom retail, where he spearheaded the development and launch of that company's own entrepreneurial concept -- a unique crowdfunding platform called Booster -- and helped it reach a run-rate of $20 million before taking a step back from the investing and business worlds entirely to pursue a personal creative passion.
+Eventually, Sean was recruited to join CustomInk, a pioneer in e-commerce and custom retail, where he spearheaded the development and launch of that company's own entrepreneurial concept -- a unique crowdfunding platform called Booster -- and helped it reach a run-rate of $20 million.

 At Huckleberry, Sean applies a perspective informed by the balance of both his operational and investing experience.
-He lives in California's Bay Area with his wife and daughter.
+He lives in New Jersey with his wife and two children.

 Tom Jacobs began learning about money through his weekly allowance.
 In quarters.
 And through his savings account passbook, interest hand stamped.